cerpintext/Scripts/README.md

 1. 'sudo chmod  755 notes'    set permissions
 2. 'sudo cp notes /usr/bin'   make Notes available globally for user
 3. '$ notes -s <subject>'   Run with param -s and name subject

+# Keyboard

+Keyboard is a hacky workaround due to problems with xorg and i3 affecting ability to change between keyboard layouts.

+I have implemented so it switches between US and NO keyboard layouts, but to add any more just need to add it to the array $layouts.